dart-lang/language/working/1426-extension-types/feature-specification.md

 <code>E<T<sub>1</sub>, ..
 T<sub>k</sub>></code>.

-During static analysis of the body of an extension type constructor, the return type is considered to be the on-type of the enclosing extension type declaration.
+During static analysis of the body of an extension type constructor, the return type is considered to be the extension type declared by the enclosing declaration.

+*This means that the constructor can return an expression whose static type is the on-type, as well as an expression whose static type is the extension type.*

 It is a compile-time error if it is possible to reach the end of an extension type constructor without returning anything. *Even in the case where the on-type is nullable and the intended representation is the null object, an explicit `return null;` is required.*

 Let `E` be an explicit extension type declaration.
-It is not an error to declare a member in `E` which is also a member of `Object?`.
+It is an error to declare a member in `E` which is also a member of `Object?`.

-*This differs from a non-explicit extension type declaration (which includes all existing declarations of extension methods), where such a member is a compile-time error.
-The rationale is that an extension method like `toString()` on an extension type `E` can be invoked on a receiver whose static type is `E`.
-It should be noted that the extension method named `toString` will only be invoked when the static receiver type is `E`, and, e.g., `(o as Object?).toString()` will invoke the implementation of `toString()` in the run-time class of `o`.*

-*The members of `Object?` are part of the interface of every extension type, and this means that it is a compile-time error if said member declaration is not a correct override of the declaration in `Object?`.
-For instance, `bool toString(int arg) => true;` is an error.*
+*This is because the members of `Object?` are by default shown, as specified below in the section about the show/hide part.
+It is possible to use `hide` to omit some or all of these members, in which case it is possible to declare members in `E` with those names.*

 *It may not be obvious why we would want to prevent implicit invocations of the members of any given extension type.
 Here is a rationale:*